12 Ways to Ease a Child’s Anxiety About Their Dental Treatment

 2- Have a Pre-Meeting with your Child’s Dentist

-One of the best ways to soothe your child’s dental anxiety is to warm them to their appointed dentist slowly.
+One of the best ways to soothe your child’s dental anxiety is to gradually warm them up to their appointed dentist.

 Knowing your child’s pediatric dentist beforehand is always a wise choice.

-Once the child gets to have a friendly conversation with the dentist, it may help them feel more secure towards their next appointment.
+Once the child gets to have a friendly conversation with the dentist, it may help them feel more secure about their next appointment.

 3- Try a Dentist- Patient Role Play at Home